Organisational Change (online programme)

 - Factors to consider when selecting interventions

-*This is an indicative outline and may be revised to accomodate participants' needs and interests.
+*This is an indicative outline and may be revised to accommodate participants' needs and interests.
 Additional topics may be addressed.

 This masterclass is designed for corporate communication professionals looking to initiate and manage organisational change, ranging from smaller change projects to fundamental organisational changes such as business model innovations.

 The classroom comprises of a diverse group of accomplished, driven and open-minded professionals from Europe and beyond, working in various communication positions in the public and private sector, NGOs and consultancies.